 REQUIREMENTS FOR MINOR The minor in politics, requiring 18 credit hours, provides a broad overview of the breadth of topics examined in the field and the opportunity to delve more deeply into a specific area of political science.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

 INTERNSHIPS & OPPORTUNITIES Drake’s location allows students to supplement classes with experiences in government and politics.
-Des Moines is both the state capitol and the largest city in the state, making it a center of both government and politics.
-Students can find internship/volunteer experiences in both government (for example, the state legislature, Governor’s office, various state agencies and non-profit organizations that work with government) and politics (the political parties, offices of US Senators, interest groups and other political organizations).
+Des Moines is both the state capital and the largest city in the state, making it a center of both government and politics.
+Students can find internship/volunteer experiences in both government (e.g., the state legislature, governor’s office, various state agencies, and nonprofit organizations that work with government) and politics (e.g., political parties, offices of U.S. senators, interest groups, and other political organizations).
 And once every four years, it is the center of the Iowa caucuses, providing unparalleled opportunities for political activity.
 Students may earn up to six credits for faculty-supervised internship experiences.